Privacy and cookies policy

 We take the privacy of those who visit our websites and use our services seriously and we aim to be transparent about our processing of personal information.
-Accordingly, this page explains the kinds of information we may collect about you as a result of your visiting or interacting with our website, contacting us through our forms, attending one of our events and so on.
+Accordingly, this page explains the kinds of information we may collect about you as a result of your visiting or interacting with our websites, contacting us through our forms, attending one of our events and so on.

 Please read this notice carefully as it explains our purposes for using your personal information and includes information about your privacy rights.